J. Howard Moore: University of Chicago studies and activities

-In 1894, Moore started at the University of Chicago with advanced academic standing.
-He graduated in April 1896, earning an A.B. degree in zoology.
+In 1894, Moore entered the University of Chicago with advanced academic standing.
+He graduated in April 1896 with an A.B. degree in zoology.

 While studying there, he became a socialist and served as vice president of the university's Prohibition Club.
-He also co-founded its Vegetarian Eating Club, serving as president in 1895 and the following year as purveyor.
-(Note: As purveyor, Moore supplied food for the club; he took great care to "preserve a proper balance of albumenoids, carbo-hydrates, phosphates and mineral in each menu.")
+He also co-founded its Vegetarian Eating Club, serving as president in 1895 and as purveyor (Note: As purveyor, Moore supplied food for the club; he took care to "preserve a proper balance of albumenoids, carbo-hydrates, phosphates and mineral in each menu.") the following year.

-In 1895, he won first honors in the prohibitions club's annual oratory contest with his speech "The Scourge of the Republic".
-That April, he represented the university at the state prohibition contest in Wheaton, Illinois, where he also secured first place.
-He continued his success by winning first honors at the national contest in Cleveland.
-A newspaper profile described Moore as a passionate supporter of women's suffrage, noting his curly hair and soulful eyes.
+In 1895, he won first honors in the Prohibition Club's annual oratory contest with his speech "The Scourge of the Republic".
+That April, he represented the university at the state prohibition contest in Wheaton, Illinois, where he also won first place.
+He later won first honors at the national contest in Cleveland.
+A newspaper profile described Moore as a supporter of women's suffrage.

-Influence on the Chicago Vegetarian Society
+Chicago Vegetarian Society

-Moore was an influential member of the Chicago Vegetarian Society and the Humanitarian League, a British radical advocacy group.
-He modeled the Society as an American version of the League.
+Moore was a member of the Chicago Vegetarian Society and the British Humanitarian League.
+Bernard Unti writes that he modeled the Chicago society on the League.

 In 1895, Moore addressed the Society with a speech later published as Why I Am a Vegetarian and serialized in the Chicago Vegetarian, the Society's journal, in 1897.
-He argued for universal solidarity among sentient beings, explaining his refusal to eat meat as, "I never want happiness that gives another pain".
-Acknowledging the challenge of changing minds in a single lecture, he described the horror he felt towards the "barbarous, blood-sucking practices" of meat consumption, linking it to broader exploitation where some beings' interests are sacrificed for others' convenience.
-He urged ethical treatment for all beings and adoption of universal courtesy and love.
+He argued for solidarity among sentient beings and explained his refusal to eat meat with the statement, "I never want happiness that gives another pain".
+The address attacked meat consumption as part of a wider pattern in which the interests of some beings were sacrificed for the convenience of others.

 Favorable reviews appeared in The Phrenological Journal of Science and Health in 1899 and 1900.
 Laurence Gronlund, a Danish-born American lawyer, lecturer, and political activist, wrote a pamphlet in response titled Why I Am Not a Vegetarian: Why He is Wrong.
-In reply to Gronlund's critique, Moore asserted that for a carnivore, "every meal is a murder" and argued that explaining why one is "not a vegetarian" is essentially an attempt to justify being a predatory animal.
+In reply to Gronlund's critique, Moore asserted that for a carnivore, "every meal is a murder" and argued that explaining why one is "not a vegetarian" is an attempt to justify predation.

-In 1898, Moore was given a full-page column in the Society's journal, the Chicago Vegetarian, greatly expanding his influence.
-This platform allowed him to share his ideas regularly, significantly shaping the society's message and growth.
+In 1898, Moore was given a full-page column in the Society's journal, the Chicago Vegetarian.